spion/nac/README.md

 # environment variables
 env:
+  NODE_ENV: production
+  # clustering is best left to the app, configuration is passed by env vars
   workers: 4
-  NODE_ENV: production
-  # clustering is best left to the app

 # you can add additional scripts which will become available as commands for
 # the specific project